-SA Objective Publicat tion Draf ft Local Pla an Policy Chap ter Commentary on cumulative effects (including secondary and synergistic Delivering the Vision for Northumberland Economic Development Town Centres and Central Services Housing Quality of Place Connectivity and Movement Environment Water Environment Pollution and Land Quality Managing Natural Resources Infrastructure, and Delivery Cumulative effect of the draft policies effects) 9.
-Natural Resources: To ensure the prudent use and supply of natural resources. ++/ +/- /? ~ +/- ++/+ +/- /? ÷ ~ ++ +/- +/~ ++/- The policies and proposals of the Publication Draft Local Plan will result in a significant amount of new development (17,700 new homes (albeit that a large proportion of this has planning permission and some of which has been completed on sites developed) and over 242ha of employment land (albeit that only 78ha of employment land is related to new sites) as well as new mineral sites).
+SA Objective Dr aft Loc al Plan Poli cy Chapter Commentary on cumulative effects (including secondary and synergistic Delivering the Vision for Northumberland Economic Development Town Centres and Central Services Housing Quality of Place Connectivity and Movement Environment Water Environment Pollution and Land Quality Managing Natural Resources Infrastructure, and Delivery Cumulative effect of the Draft Policies effects) Overall, the Draft Local Plan has been assessed as having cumulative positive and negative effects on this objective.
+9. Natural Resources: To ensure the prudent use and supply of natural resources. ++/- +/- /? ~ +/- ++/ +/- /? + ~ ++ +/- +/~ ++/ The policies and proposals of the Draft Local Plan will result in a significant amount of new development (17,700 new homes (albeit that a large proportion of this has planning permission and some of which has been completed on sites developed) and over 242ha of employment land (albeit that only 78ha of employment land is related to new sites) as well as new mineral sites).
 The scale of this development will use natural resources (although it is acknowledged that the vast majority of the employment land is open and greenfield (carried forward for employment and allocated in the plan but not yet developed) and/or in the heart of existing, serviced employment areas and much of the large strategic allocation at Blyth Estuary is already committed for port and energy-related uses) which will have negative effects on this objective.

-SA Objective Publicati ion Drat ft Local Pla n Policy Chap oter Commentary on cumulative effects (including secondary and synergistic Delivering the Vision for Northumberland Economic Development Town Centres and Central Services Housing Quality of Place Connectivity and Movement Environment Water Environment Pollution and Land Quality Managing Natural Resources Infrastructure, and Delivery Cumulative effect of the draft policies effects) However, the plan also seeks the prudent management of natural resources and ensure the sustainable design of development which will also help to contribute to the prudent use natural resources and a positive effect on this objective.
-Overall, the Publication Draft Local Plan has been assessed as having a mixed cumulative significant positive and minor negative effect on this objective.
-10. Land Use: To encourage the efficient use of land. ++/ - +/- ++/ -/? +/- + +/- /? ~ ~ ++ +/0 +/~ ++/ The policies and proposals of the Publication Draft Local Plan seek to make efficient use of land and promote the reuse of previously developed sites in sustainable locations.
+SA Objective Dr aft Loca al Plan Pol icy Chapter Commentary on cumulative effects (including secondary and synergistic Delivering the Vision for Northumberland Economic Development Town Centres and Central Services Housing Quality of Place Connectivity and Movement Environment Water Environment Pollution and Land Quality Managing Natural Resources Infrastructure, and Delivery Cumulative effect of the Draft Policies effects) However, the plan also seeks the prudent management of natural resources and ensure the sustainable design of development which will also help to contribute to the prudent use natural resources and a positive effect on this objective.
+Overall, the Draft Local Plan has been assessed as having a mixed cumulative significant positive and minor negative effect on this objective.
+10. Land Use: To encourage the efficient use of land. ++/ +/- ++/ -/? +/- + +/- /? ~ ~ ++ +/0 +/~ ++/ The policies and proposals of the Draft Local Plan seek to make efficient use of land and promote the reuse of previously developed sites in sustainable locations.
 In this context, the proposed land allocations will bring forward for redevelopment a number of PDL sites (53% of the new housing sites are on PDL and 13% of the overall housing supply is PDL and 14% is mixed PDL/greenfield).
+However, development will also result in the loss of greenfield land and also some limited Green Belt releases for employment land (24.3ha of greenfield land and Green Belt land has been allocated in the Draft Local Plan for